-Mixed dementia is a condition in which abnormalities characteristic of more than one type of dementia occur simultaneously.
-Physicians may also call mixed dementia "Dementia – multifactorial."
+Mixed dementia is a condition in which brain changes of more than one cause of dementia occur simultaneously.

 About mixed dementia

 In the most common form of mixed dementia, the abnormal protein deposits associated with Alzheimer's disease coexist with blood vessel problems linked to vascular dementia.
 Alzheimer's brain changes also often coexist with Lewy bodies.
 In some cases, a person may have brain changes linked to all three conditions — Alzheimer's disease